ThomasCarroll/htqc/r_course/introToR_Day1.md

 To fit a linear regression we use a similar set of arguments as passed to the t-test fuction in the previous slide.

+I can actually define the model here right..y <- 10x + 50

 ```r
 > x=rnorm(100,70,10)